levox00/AMVergeTranscriber/CONTRIBUTING.md

 Avoid:

-* Export changes + UI redesign + docs rewrite in one PR
+* Export changes + large UI changes + docs rewrite in one PR

 Small focused PRs are easier to review, test, and merge.